Tipper insurance

 How do I get a great deal on my tipper van insurance?

-There’s a few ways to make sure you get a good-value deal on your insurance.
+There are a few ways to help save money on your tipper insurance.
 Here are some of them:

-Prices vary among insurance providers, so it’s worth comparing costs for the level of insurance you need.
-Remember, the cheapest policy isn’t necessarily the best policy for you.
+- Shop around – it’s worth comparing costs for the level of cover you need.
+Remember, the cheapest policy isn’t necessarily the best tipper insurance for you.

-Some insurance providers may offer you a discount if your tipper’s fitted with an immobiliser.
-Read our guide for more tips on improving your van’s security.
+- Keep your tipper van secure – some providers may offer you a discount if your tipper is fitted with an immobiliser.

-The excess is the amount you have to pay if you make a claim on your insurance.
-Generally, the higher the voluntary excess you pay, the lower your premium.
-But make sure you set this at a level you can afford, as you’ll need to pay this and the compulsory excess should you make a claim.
+- Pay a higher voluntary excess – the excess is the amount you have to pay if you make a claim on your insurance.
+You can increase this, but make sure you set it at a level you can afford.

-Insuring inexperienced young drivers or drivers with past motoring convictions could bump up your premium, so carefully consider who you want to add to your policy as a named driver.
+- Consider any named drivers carefully – insuring inexperienced young drivers or drivers with past motoring convictions could bump up your premium.

 What our expert says...